Joint detection and matching of feature points in multimodal images: Experimental Results

 \section{Experimental Results}

-The proposed Hybrid scheme was experimentally verified by applying it to multi-spectral image datasets and benchmarks used in contemporary state-of-the-art schemes.
-The first was suggested by Aguilera et al. \cite {Aguilera_cvprw_2016} consisting of a set of matching and non-matching pairs of patches, extracted from nine categories of the public VIS-NIR scene dataset \cite{brown2011multi}.
+The proposed Hybrid scheme was experimentally verified by applying it to multi-spectral image datasets and benchmarks used in contemporary state-of-the-art matching schemes.
+The first was suggested by Aguilera et al. \cite{Aguilera_cvprw_2016} consisting of a set of matching and non-matching pairs of patches, extracted from nine categories of the public VIS-NIR scene dataset \cite{brown2011multi}.
 The feature points were detected by an interest point detector and matched manually.
-The generated dataset as well as some of the images from the dataset are depicted in Fig. \ref {fig:originalLcsisDemo}.

-We also used the Vehicle Detection in Aerial Imagery (VEDAI) \cite {razakarivony2016vehicle} dataset of multispectral aerial images, and the CUHK \cite{wang2009face} dataset consisting of 188 faces and corresponding artist drawn sketches.
-These multimodal datasets are spatially pre-aligned, same as the VIS-NIR dataset, and were used by En et al. \cite{en2018ts} to create an annotated training and test sets by extracting corresponding pairs of patches on a lattice grid.
-We evaluated the proposed scheme using the experimental setups and datasets used by Aguilera et al. \cite {Aguilera_cvprw_2016,aguilera2017cross} and En et al. \cite{en2018ts} and the results are detailed in Sections \ref{sec:Vis-Nir benchmark} and \ref {sec:ani}, respectively.
+We also used the Vehicle Detection in Aerial Imagery (VEDAI) \cite{razakarivony2016vehicle} dataset of multispectral aerial images and the CUHK \cite{wang2009face} dataset consisting of 188 faces and corresponding sketches drawn by artists.
+These multimodal datasets are spatially pre-aligned, same as the VIS-NIR dataset, and were used by En et al. \cite{en2018ts} to create annotated training and test sets by extracting corresponding pairs of patches on a uniform grid.
+We denote the uniformly-extracted VIS-NIR dataset by En et al. as Uniform VIS-NIR (UVIS-NIR) to differentiate it from the one by Aguilera et al. \cite{Aguilera_cvprw_2016}.

-The Hybrid was trained using stochastic gradient descent with a momentum of 0.9 and batch size of 128, learning rate of $0.01$ and weight decay of 0.0005, where the same hyperparameters were used for training both $L_{2}$ and Softmax loses.
-The learning rate was reduced by a factor of 0.1 after 75 epochs and again after 20 additional epochs.
-Early stoppage was applied to avoid overfitting where no loss reduction was archived in ten training iterations.

-The networks parameters were initialized by a normal distribution, where the asymmetric subnets were initialized identically to improve convergence.
-In particular, this proved useful while training using the $L_{2}$ loss.

-In both setups, patches of 64x64 pixels were extracted and augmented by horizontal and vertical flipping, and the patches of each modality were normalized separately by subtracting their mean, and dividing by their standard deviation.
-The hard negative mining, detailed in Section \ref {sec:Proposed Model}, was applied using $h_{m}=0.8$, and we study the optimal choice of $h_{m}$ in Section \ref{sec:HardNegativeMining}.
-The matching accuracy is quantified by the false positive rate at 95\% recall (FPR95), same as in \cite{Aguilera_cvprw_2016,aguilera2017cross}.

-The Hybrid CNN was implemented using the MatConvNet \cite {vedaldi2015matconvnet} deep learning framework, where we trained both configurations using a single NVIDIA TitanX GPU.
-The source-code of the proposed scheme was made available publicly\footnote{ https://github.com/eladbb/HybridSiamese}.